apache/openwhisk/docs/actions-new.md

 ```

 The `default` property indicates if the corresponding kind should be treated as the
 default for the runtime family.
-The `image` structure defines the Docker image name
+The JSON `image` structure defines the Docker image name
-that is used for actions of this kind (e.g., `openwhisk/nodejs6action:latest` here).
+that is used for actions of this kind (e.g., `openwhisk/nodejs6action:latest` for the
+JSON example above).

 ### The test action